rust-gamedev/rust-gamedev.github.io/content/news/027/index.md

 AI.

-You can download and play the game now on [itch.io][paddlepunks-itch], or join the [discord][paddlepunks-discord] to chat with the developer and other players.
+You can download and play the game now on [itch.io][paddlepunks-itch], or join the [Discord][paddlepunks-discord] to chat with the developer and other players.
 Updates are also posted to [Twitter][paddlepunks-twitter].

 [paddlepunks-twitter]: https://twitter.com/sov_gott_games